zokin/zokin.github.io/content/publication/human4d/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Volumetric Data & MoCaP Dataset'
+  caption: 'Volumetric Data & MoCap Dataset'
   focal_point: "Smart"
   preview_only: false